obimbasmart/sorting_algorithms/README.md

     for student in list_of_students:
         print(student)
 ```
 - The number of times the print function is called depends on the number of students in the list_of_student object.
 Hence the more the bigger the list, the more time it takes to print all the students' names.
-Hence we say the time complexity of such algorithm is `linear time` := `O(n)`
+Hence we say the time complexity of such an algorithm is `linear time` := `O(n)`

 ```python
 def print_students(lists_of_students):